 Article 11.5.8.
-Mercenary activity
+Participation of a mercenary in the conflict

-A person who participated in a conflict as a mercenary, - committed a crime of the gravity degree 5.
+A person who took part in the conflict as a mercenary, - committed a fifth-degree crime.

 Article 11.5.9.
-Failure to comply with or obstructing the enforcement of sanctions

-A person who failed to comply with:
+Failure to implement sanctions or obstruction of their implementation A person who failed to implement:

-- 1) a special economic or another restrictive measure that was introduced by the National Security and Defense Council of Ukraine, enacted by a decree of the President of Ukraine, and approved by a resolution of the Verkhovna Rada of Ukraine; - 2) a measure in the form of compulsory seizure of property of the aggressor state and its residents present in Ukraine, introduced by the National Security and Defense Council of Ukraine and enacted by a decree of the President of Ukraine; - 3) an international sanction; or - 4) obstructed the enforcement of a measure provided for in paragraphs 1 or 2 of this Article, or an international sanction, committed a crime of the gravity degree 5.
+1) a special economic or other restrictive measure adopted by the National Security and Defense Council of Ukraine, enacted by a decree of the President of Ukraine and approved by a resolution of the Verkhovna Rada of Ukraine,

+2) a measure in the form of forced seizure in Ukraine of objects of property rights of the aggressor state and its residents, the decision on the application of which was adopted by the National Security and Defense Council of Ukraine and enacted by a decree of the President of Ukraine,

+3) the requirement of an international sanction or

+4) obstructed the implementation of the measure provided for in paragraphs 1 or 2 of this Article, or the requirement of an international sanction, - committed a fifth-degree crime.